python/cpython/Doc/library/wsgiref.rst

 .. class:: FileWrapper(filelike [, blksize=8192])

-   A wrapper to convert a file-like object to an iterator.
+   A wrapper to convert a file-like object to an :term:`iterator`.
 The resulting objects support both :meth:`__getitem__` and :meth:`__iter__` iteration styles, for compatibility with Python 2.1 and Jython.
 As the object is iterated over, the optional *blksize* parameter will be repeatedly passed to the *filelike*